Welcome to the Diocese of Orlando Communications and Announcements section.

 DIOCESAN EVENTS AND MORE

-Ministers to the Sick and Homebound Formation Session-English and Spanish, June 14
+Ministry to the Sick and Homebound Training in English and Spanish, July 19

-Join the Office of Pastoral Ministry for the Diocese of Orlando for a Diocesan Ministry to the Sick and Homebound Training Workshop on Saturday, June 14, from 9 a.m. – 3 p.m. at St. Mary Magdalen Parish, 861 Maitland Ave., Altamonte Springs.
-The Diocesan Ministry to the Sick and Homebound Training Workshop is a specialized training program designed to equip individuals with the knowledge, skills, and spiritual foundation necessary to minister effectively to the sick and homebound members of their parish communities in hospital, care facilities, and private home settings.
+The Diocesan Ministry to the Sick and Homebound Formation Session is a specialized training program designed to equip individuals with the knowledge, skills, and spiritual foundation necessary to minister effectively to their parish community’s sick and homebound members in hospitals, care facilities, and private home settings.
+The training is free but you must register.
+For more information call Raúl Nieves at 407-246-4930.

-Go on mission to the D.R. and change lives in 2025
+Go on mission to the D.R. this summer and change lives in 2025

 Do you have a heart to help others?
 Share your God-given gifts with people from our Sister Diocese of San Juan de la Maguana in the Dominican Republic in 2025.
 Dental, construction and teaching missions offer opportunities to serve the Lord and transform lives.
 If you are interested in serving, contact the Mission Office, 407-246-4893 or email Zwamy Parra at zparra@orlandodiocese.org.